 My Black Bean Enchilada Bake is stacked up high with Mexican food goodness.
-It is one of my favorite family vegetarian dinners and I hope you will love too.
+It is one of my favorite family vegetarian dinners and I hope you will love it too.

 Confession time: I have at least six loads of laundry piled up AND my Christmas tree is still up.

 Life is definitely not perfect and I always seem to slip behind.

 That is when easy throw-together meals like my Black Bean Enchilada Bake come in handy.
 I can make this black bean casserole recipe in my sleep.

 I start by sautéing one pepper and onion.
 I add a rinsed can of black bean, a can of tomatoes, and a can of green chilies.

 I then spray a small casserole dish and line it with yummy corn tortillas.

 Next, I stack the filling and add cheese.

 And finally I layer it up like a lasagna and cover with salsa and more cheese.

 My Black Bean Enchilada Bake is simple and delicious.